toprakfirat/METpull/README.md

 # METpull
-Gathers photos of the pieces from MET Museum by the piece ID.
+Gathers photos of the pieces from MET Museum by piece ID.

 Call the function with the piece ID as input.